The MRQ: Peter Jermyn leaves

-Jermyn lost interest with Lewicki's arrival and following a prestigious appearance at Expo’ 70 in Japan, he left the band.
+Jermyn lost interest with Lewicki's arrival and following a prestigious appearance at Expo '70 in Japan, he left the band.
 (Jermyn didn't want to play the bar scene as he thought it was a regressive move.)
 Drew King from the group, White, replaced Jermyn but the band split up a short while later.

 The Sackbut

-In the early Seventies Jermyn helped to design a new musical instrument, the Electronic Sackbut, with Dr Hugh LeCaine from the National Research Council.
-He spent several years doing lecture tours demonstrating the instrument and did the theme tune for NBC TV's children's science programme, “Dr Wizard” using the Sackbut.
-During the Eighties and Nineties he did freelance TV work and wrote soundtracks for films, including the special effects for “Heavy Metal”.
+In the early 1970s Jermyn helped to design a new musical instrument, the Electronic Sackbut, with Dr Hugh LeCaine from the National Research Council.
+He spent several years doing lecture tours demonstrating the instrument and did the theme tune for NBC TV's children's science programme, Dr Wizard using the Sackbut.
+During the 1980s and 1990s he did freelance television work and wrote soundtracks for films, including the special effects for Heavy Metal.
 In recent years, he has joined The Apostles for a series of shows at Toronto bar, Blues on Bellair.